George Watson (cricketer, born 1855): Later cricket career

 Watson scored 36 and 52 (top score in the match) when Canterbury beat Auckland by 27 runs in 1882–83.
 In his last first-class match he again made the highest score, 82, when Canterbury beat Tasmania by one wicket in 1883–84.
 He had been captain and secretary of the Midland Canterbury Cricket Club in Christchurch for two seasons when he died.

 Personal life

 Watson was a Bachelor of Arts graduate of Canterbury College and a master at Christ's College, Christchurch.
 He married Sarah Smith in 1879, and they had two sons.
-He died at home in Christchurch at the age of 29 after an attack of peritonitis.
+He died at home in Christchurch on 23 November 1884 at the age of 29 after an attack of peritonitis.
 Sarah never remarried, raised their sons alone, and died in June 1944.